huytd/mini-searcher/README.md

 - [ ] Configurable crawler interval
 - [ ] Support multiple sites
 - [ ] Implement a rate limiter for the crawler
+- [ ] Moving away from using RwLock